 If you have been diagnosed with certain chronic medical conditions you may be eligible to participate in a disease management program at no additional cost to you.
-The asthma programs are designed to support you.
-This means that you will receive free educational information through the mail, and may even be called by a registered nurse who is a specialist in your specific medical condition.
+The heart failure, coronary artery disease, diabetes, asthma and Chronic Obstructive Pulmonary Disease (COPD) programs are designed to support you.
+This means that you will receive free educational information, and may even be called by a registered nurse who is a specialist in your specific medical condition.
 This nurse will be a resource to advise and help you manage your condition.